joseTamezPena/Finite-Particles/README.md

 ## Absorption Rate

-Absorption is modelled as proportional to the incident flux, the receiver's effective cross-sectional area
+Absorption is modeled as proportional to the incident flux, the receiver's effective cross-sectional area
 $\mathbf{A} = A \hat{\mathbf{o}}_e$ (where $\hat{\mathbf{o}}_e$ defines
 the corpuscle orientation at emission), and absorption efficiency.
 The